 Pharmaceutical Evaluation & Policy

-The Pharmaceutical Evaluation and Policy Division works closely with state, national, and international leaders to help guide policy evaluation and development as well as to develop scientific guidances and to conduct rigorous original research.
+PEP works closely with state, national, and international leaders to help guide policy evaluation and development as well as to develop scientific guidances and to conduct rigorous original research.
 Our program utilizes an applied approach where graduate trainees gain strong analytic skills that have applications in Pharmacoeconomics, Comparative Effectiveness Research, Epidemiology, and Policy Analysis.
-Our division has developed a health policy fellowship program where graduate student trainees can gain leadership and real world health policy research experiences.
+PEP has developed a health policy fellowship program where graduate student trainees can gain leadership and real world health policy research experiences.